 TCS’ environmental footprint was significantly reduced in FY 2021 due to the large-scale switch to remote working, enabled by its ‘Secure Borderless Workspaces’ operating model, as per the company.

 With over 97 per cent of employees working from home throughout the year, resource consumption, emissions and wastes were significantly lower.

-TCS will also continue its efforts in water conservation and waste management through reduction and recycling initiatives, it added.
+It added that TCS will also continue its efforts in water conservation and waste management through reduction and recycling initiatives.